 Many countries announced voluntary, nonbinding greenhouse gas (GHG) emissions reduction targets and related actions in the lead-up to the 2015 Conference of the Parties to the United Nations Framework Convention on Climate Change in Paris.
 These announcements addressed emissions through 2025 or 2030 and took a range of forms (UNFCCC 2015).
-At the state to local level, many U.S. and Mexican states and Canadian provinces have climate action plans, and a few have aggressively acted to reduce carbon emissions (see Ch.
-3: Energy Systems, p.
-110, and Ch.
-4: Understanding Urban Carbon Fluxes, p.
-189).
-Most notable are the "capand-trade" program established in California in consideration, some technical and science-based tools and carbon management options are highlighted here.
-These options aim to reduce the likelihood of rapid climate change in the future and increase the benefits of a well-managed carbon cycle (see Ch.
-3: Energy Systems, p.
-110; Ch.
-6, p.
-264; and Ch.
-18: Carbon Cycle Science in Support of Decision Making, p.
-728).
+At the state to local level, many U.S. and Mexican states and Canadian provinces have climate action plans, and a few have aggressively acted to reduce carbon emissions (Ch.
+3: Energy Systems and Ch.
+4: Understanding Urban Carbon Fluxes).
+Most notable are the "cap-and-trade" program established in California in 2012 (CARB 2018) and the Climate Mitigation Policies developed by Mexican states such as Chiapas.
+Recently, many U.S. states, led by their governors, have made state-level commitments to reduce GHG emissions.
+In addition, thousands of North American cities have made pledges or joined municipal networks to develop policies and programs, including benchmarking initiatives, designed to track and reduce carbon dioxide emissions.
+Research has shown that cities often are motivated by potential co-benefits of mitigation measures, such as cost savings and improved air quality, but that implementing such measures likely will present cities with political, organizational, and financial obstacles.

 Energy Sector.
 Mitigation options include reduced use of carbon-intensive energy sources, such as oil and coal, and increased use of natural gas and renewables.
 Replacement of aging infrastructure with modern and more efficient facilities can also reduce emissions.
-Equally important are market mechanisms and technological improvements that increase energy-use efficiency and renewable energy production from wind, solar, biofuel, and geothermal technologies (see Ch.
-3: Energy Systems, p.
-110).
+Equally important are market mechanisms and technological improvements that increase energy-use efficiency and renewable energy production from wind, solar, biofuel, and geothermal technologies (Ch.
+3: Energy Systems).